leilaannweiss/phrg-sinatra-forms-params-readme-walkthrough-pca-000/README.md

 Submit the form and see what happens!
 If you've gotten this far, you can successfully connect an HTML form to your Sinatra app, and you know how to use the `params` hash to access and manipulate data from the user.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-forms-params-readme-walkthrough/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-forms-params-readme-walkthrough/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG HTML Forms and Params</p>